frvfrvr/digicitiesph/README.md

 # Benchmark Test

-* Select provinces "Batanes" or "Guimaras" for short benchmark test
+* Select provinces "Batanes" or "Guimaras" for short benchmark test (provinces with least cities/municipalities)
-* Select provinces "Bohol" or "Cebu" for long benchmark test
+* Select provinces "Bohol" or "Cebu" for long benchmark test (provinces with most cities/municipalities)